 Robbie Crane: I think it’s just cultural.
-I think that Europe and the rest of the world have this culture thing and there’s loyalty in your culture.
-I think that you hear a style of music or a band and you follow it, and you get committed, and you invest in it, and people come out and see it year-in, and year-out, and they see their favorite bands through.
+I think that Europe and the rest of the world have this culture thing and your culture is loyal.
+I think that you hear a style of music or a band, and you follow it, and you get committed, and you invest in it, and people come out and see it year-in and year-out, and they see their favorite bands through.
 I think in America that culturally there’s no loyalty to anything.
 I think that our society is so focused on one-upping themselves–

 Christian Martucci: It’s very fast food.

 Robbie Crane: Yeah, so my kids– I was like, “Oh, Taylor Swift’s coming to town.”
 They’re like, “Taylor Swift?
 That was like six months ago, daddy.
 Billie Eilish, Billie Eilish.”
 Oh, wow.
 So, I bought Billie Eilish tickets for them.
 I bet you when that concert comes, they’re going to go, “Billie Eilish, oh my God!”
 The reality is that no one supports rock and roll anymore, and why there aren’t record labels or radio stations anymore is because of our social culture.
 It just moves so quickly.
 They’re so quick to abandon anything new trend, and they’re continually just abandoning things.